What Is Estate Planning And Why Do You Need It?

 A will is a document that gives instructions on how you want your assets divided after your death.
-Without a valid will, you are considered to have died intestate.
+However, if you die without a valid will, state law will govern the distribution of your property.
 When this happens, the province of Ontario will decide what happens to your assets.
-The laws of intestacy dictate that the first 50,000 dollars be given to a surviving spouse, and the remainder divided between the spouse and children, or in the absence of a spouse and children, between your parents.
-Should your parents not be alive, the next in line are your siblings.
-An administrator will be assigned to the estate.
+The intestacy laws of 50,000 dollars for the surviving spouse and then whatever remains divided equally between children or parents if there are none.
 Any assets distributed to children under 19 must be given to a guardian or Public Trustee.1

 An executor is a person you appoint to administer the distribution of your assets.
 The executor also usually takes care of funeral arrangements and paying off any debts and taxes from the estate.2 Executors are normally entitled to compensation from the estate for this work.3 If you have not appointed an executor before your death then the court will assign one.4

 A Power of Attorney is a document that gives a person of your choice the authority to become your “attorney” and to act on your behalf.
 It is an important document because, should you become incapacitated and unable to take care of your affairs, it allows decisions for personal

 care and finances to be made by someone you have appointed.
 An attorney does not have to be a lawyer, just someone you trust to make decisions that would follow your wishes.5